fedcloud-eu/vault-doc/docs/locker.rst

     orphan           False
     num_uses         10

-* **Using a locker**: Add the option `--locker-token locker-token` and use `fedcloud secret put/get/list` as normally.
+* **Using a locker**: Add the option `--locker-token token` and use `fedcloud secret put/get/list` as normally.
+No access token is needed.

 ::

     $ fedcloud secret put mysecret password=123456 --locker-token hvs.CAESIXXX

-The locker token may be set as OS environment variable like access token
+The locker token may be set as OS environment variable like access token.

 ::